 - Transportation costs

-You could seek compensation for other types of losses, depending on the nature of your injuries.
-For instance, if your accident affected your relationship with your spouse, you could seek compensation for loss of consortium.
+You could seek compensation for additional losses, depending on the nature of your injuries.
+For instance, if your accident affected your relationship with your spouse, you could include loss of consortium in your claim.

 You must have evidence to show that the other driver acted negligently.
-You also must show that your injuries resulted in losses, including medical bills, lost income, and more.
-Supporting information in your case could include:
+You also must show that your injuries resulted in losses, including medical expenses, lost income, and more.
+Supporting information in your case could include the following:

 - Your medical bills, records, and imaging scans